ShangtongZhang/ShangtongZhang.github.io/markdowns/teaching/cs4501_fall_24/index.md

 Homework 7 (Policy Gradient)
 * 7.1 Reproduce Example 13.1 (stochastic policy)
 * 7.2 Reproduce Figure 13.1 (REINFORCE)

+Rubrics for each task (5 pt)
+* Visual inspection of your generated figures (2 pt)
+* Correctness of your implementation (1 pt)
+* Code style of your implementation (2 pt)
+  * Comments (1 pt)
+  * Modularization (1 pt)

+For each task, please only submit a **SINGLE** self-contained Python file, together with the generated figure.
+Auto-differentiation packages (e.g., PyTorch) are not allowed.

 <!-- ## Roadmap (TBA): -->